Almost ten years ago I fell in love with a single dad with three kids and an ex wife.

 It’s okay.
 I’m not offended.

-Six years later, I'll say this.
-Feeling like you're living in another woman's home is something that can only be cured with time (and a little redecorating)
+9 years later, I’ll say this.
+Feeling like you’re living in another woman’s home is something that can only be cured with time (and a little redecorating).

 Seriously, as time goes on and you create new memories together, things that once made you feel out of place and insecure, won’t even cross your mind.

-I've cleaned out those junk drawers, organized the storage room, painted walls, purged, donated and added my own personal style.
-Five years later, this place looks completely different.
+I’ve cleaned out those junk drawers, organized the storage room, painted walls, purged, donated and added my own personal style.
+After about five years, this place looked completely different.

-In fact, now, my husband and I talk about this as OUR forever home.
-I don’t think I’d move if you paid me.
+In fact, now, sometimes my husband and I talk about this being our “forever home”.

 It’s amazing how as this space has transformed, my feelings towards our home have too.
 It now feels like OUR HOME!
 To be honest, now I rarely think about the fact that it wasn’t always like this.